Joe Horlen: Chicago White Sox (1961–1971)

 Horlen finished the 1967 season with a 19–7 record and led American League pitchers with a 2.06 ERA and six shutouts, was second in W-L percentage (.731), fourth in wins, complete games (13), and walks/9 IP (2.02), and 7th in innings pitched (258).
 He also led the AL in walks plus hits per inning pitched (WHIP) (.953).
 He was named to the American League All-Star team for the only time in his career, but did not pitch in the game.

 On September 10, Horlen threw a no-hitter as the White Sox were involved in a four-way pennant race with the Twins, Boston Red Sox, and Detroit Tigers.
+The only Detroit player to reach base was Bill Freehan, who was hit by a Horlen pitch.
 Horlen recorded victories in his next three starts, including one five days later against the Twins.
 However, on September 27, which would be known by fans as "Black Wednesday", the lowly Kansas City Athletics swept a doubleheader from the White Sox and effectively eliminated Eddie Stanky's "Hitless Wonders" (the White Sox led the Majors with a 2.45 earned run average but also posted a .225 batting average, with no regular batting above .250) from pennant contention.

 Horlen lost the second game, as 21-year-old Catfish Hunter shut out the White Sox 4–0.
 The two games were the last played by the Athletics in Kansas City before the team moved to Oakland for the start of the 1968 season.
 The White Sox finished fourth, three games behind the Red Sox who, after finishing next to last in 1966, won the pennant on the final day, finishing one game ahead of the Twins and Tigers.
-Horlen finished runner-up to Jim Lonborg, the star of the Red Sox staff, in the American League Cy Young Award balloting, and fourth in MVP voting, won by Boston's Carl Yastrzemski.
+Horlen finished runner-up to Jim Lonborg, the star of the Red Sox staff, in the American League Cy Young Award balloting, and fourth in Most Valuable Player (MVP) voting, won by Boston's Carl Yastrzemski.

 In 1968 Horlen led the AL in hit batsmen (14).
-In 1970 he was fifth in walks/9 IP (2.14).
+In 1970 he was fifth in bases on balls per nine innings pitched (2.14).
+In 1971, he had knee surgery early in the season.
 In spring training of 1972, the White Sox released Horlen.

 Oakland Athletics (1972)

-Horlen later signed with Oakland, and pitched mostly in relief as the Athletics won the 1972 World Series.